 Winemaking at Coriole is a very traditional process but we also like to experiment and try different techniques to see the influence on wine style.
 Red wines are mainly open fermented in stainless steel or old wax lined concrete tanks.
 Ferments are hand plunged.
 A portion o new oak is used for many of our estate reds but many wines such as Sangiovese and Redstone Shiraz are specifically matured in older oak to gain maturity with minimum contribution of oak flavour and extract in the wine.

-The winemaking team at Coriole is led by Senior Winemaker Duncan Lloyd assited by General Manager and past winemaker Mark Lloyd and Peter Lloyd.
+The winemaking team at Coriole is led by Senior Winemaker Duncan Lloyd assited by General Manager and past winemaker Mark Lloyd, and sales manager Peter Lloyd.

 One of the great challenges (and pleasures) of wine making is to understand the complexity of all the vineyards and ensure that they are brought to full potential for each vintage.
 Every year can be a new experience with the new puzzles and solutions.
 Many of our vineyards are farmed organically.
 This program should extend to all Coriole vineyards before 2020.

 The soils on the Estate vineyard are predominently terra rossa soils.
 These soils are shallow with red-brown earth over hard capped limestone.
 The underlying geology is known as the Tapley Hill Foundation which is reputably over 700 million years old.
 This foundation tends to produce deeply coloured red wines with good structure and backbone that show great capacity for ageing.